vishalxl/nostr_console/README.md

 # nostr_console
 Nostr console client using Dart

-Note: This is an experimental project.
-Code design etc is almost terrible, and the behavior is not perfect.
-Use it to just look around what's possible in #nostr, where this app currently implements a twitter like social network, encrypted direct messages, and public channels.

 # todo

 * initial creation of private/pub key ( and loading happens in background)